CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Takes time to learn all the functions

-The Matatalab TaleBot Pro is an adorable way to get young kids into coding.
-The robot—which doesn’t require a screen to operate it—responds to commands that teach it to walk, sing, dance, speak and draw.
-The toy even records your kiddo’s voice on demand.
+The Matatalab TaleBot Pro is an adorable screen-free robot that helps your child build storytelling skills while exploring the basics of coding.
+The robot responds to commands that teach it to walk, sing, dance, speak and draw.
+The toy even records your kiddo’s voice on demand so they can create imaginative stories of their own.
 It can learn up to 256 commands, including sequences and loops.
 TaleBot’s buttons are located on the robot’s head, so there’s no need to stress about losing important pieces.
+And this robot is compatible with Lego blocks so your little dreamer can build a creative robot that suits their taste.

 Buy Now